No joke: Carnival, World Cup could hit Brazil growth in 2014

-SAO PAULO/RIO DE JANEIRO (Reuters) - A tongue-in-cheek “Brazilian 2014 Calendar” making the rounds on Facebook jokes that, because of the soccer World Cup, an unusually late Carnival, other holidays and a presidential election, real work will only be possible during three months next year.
+SAO PAULO/RIO DE JANEIRO, Dec 17 (Reuters) - A tongue-in-cheek “Brazilian 2014 Calendar” making the rounds on Facebook jokes that, because of the soccer World Cup, an unusually late Carnival, other holidays and a presidential election, real work will only be possible during three months next year.

 But some people aren’t laughing.